 Is consumer non-durables a good career path?
 The choice is yours to make.
 Our job is to help you get a better perspective.
 To help you understand these jobs better.

-Now that you have read through it, the picture must seem clearer.
-Now, you know about the salary you may get at top consumer non-durables jobs.
-You also know the various career areas you can apply to.
+Now that you have read through it, the picture must seem more straightforward.
+You know about the salary you may get at top consumer non-durables jobs, and you also know the various career areas you can apply to.

-There are soft goods jobs in sales and marketing.
-These are the areas where there is the highest number of openings every year.
+There are soft goods jobs in sales and marketing, areas with the highest openings every year.
 But you can also apply in HR or IT departments in soft goods companies.

 Consumer non-durable companies offer stable jobs, and they have established companies in a mature market.
 The industry has renowned brands with desired products, which is a motivational aspect.
 Also, salaries and benefits are considered high-paid.
 Finally, since you can find many different multinationals, you may have multiple opportunities for working abroad and increasing your international professional career.